PC, Mac, Tablet and Smartphone Control of NexStar Telescopes

 So, when configuring your external software/app, if it requires the selection of telescope type, look first for your specific model (NexStar SLT, CPC, etc.).
 If your model is not available, try NexStar GPS or CPC.
 If Celestron is the only option, select that.
 Feel free to experiment, but be ready to press any of the arrow buttons on the hand control if the mount seems to be slewing out of control and it looks like the optical tube might strike the mount.

 PC and Mac software generally communicate with the scope via the port on the bottom of the hand control.
 Current hand controls (manufactured since April 2016) have a USB port while older hand controls have an RS-232 port (looks like a phone jack).
 For more information about the various ports and connectors on your scope, visit the Odds and Ends section of this web site.

-If your PC/Mac does not have a serial port (serial ports are very rare with today's laptop/notebook computers) you will also need some sort of adapter.
-The one you will most likely use, is a USB to serial adapter ($30 to $40).
+If your PC/Mac does not have a serial port (serial ports are very rare on today's computers) you will also need some sort of adapter.
+The one you will most likely use, is a USB to RS-232 serial adapter ($30 to $40).
 Note this should be USB to RS-232 serial, not USB to TTL serial.
-Some computer stores stock USB to serial adapters but not all work well with Celestron's scopes.
+Some computer stores stock USB to RS-232 serial adapters but not all work well with Celestron's scopes.
 I recommend you purchase Celestron's own USB to serial adapter (Celestron part number 18775) or an adapter that specifies it uses either a "Prolific" or "FTDI" chipset.
 Another option is an all-in-one USB serial adapter and Celestron-specific cable from Astro-Gadget - see this link.
 Once you connect your USB adapter, a serial port, designated by a number, will be present on your computer.
 Configure your astronomy software to connect to this port.

 Wired connections to a tablet or smartphone are pretty much limited to Simulation Curriculum's SkyWire and their SkySafari application.
 This adapter is only compatible with specific iPhones, iPods and iPads.
 See their website for more details.